 for a presentation that you feel would be an engaging and noteworthy topic for a CAI educational program.
 Presentations should feature content that is specifically relevant to community associations and should be targeted to community association managers, management company executives and homeowner board members.
 All submissions will be forwarded to the appropriate program committee for review and selection of presentations.

-The 2019 Call for Presentations will open in early July.
-The submission deadline is September 15 of each year for the following year's programs.
+The 2019 Call for Presentations is now open.
+The submission deadline is September 15.
 To submit a proposed topic, click below:

 Manager & Homeowner Leader Education